veryfine-hat/byaga-cdk-patterns/src/cloud-formation/create-stack.md

-# Create Stack
+# createStack

-The `createStack` function is part of the `@byaga/cdk-patterns` package.
-It creates a new AWS CDK stack with the provided properties.
+This function creates a new AWS CDK stack adding some standard tags and loading the environment configuration from the build .yml files.

 ## Importing